 If you missed any spots, simply grab your brush and go over the spots you missed.
 Below is a photo of the table after about 45 minutes.

 *I like to flip the table on it's side to get underneath. — Although it is not necessary to get everything if you don't have the time.

 Below is a photo of the table after 1 hour and 15 minutes.
 The table darkened up quite a bit.
 You'll notice I distressed the table a bit by scratching it, hitting it with a hammer, and using a punch tool.
 The table looks a little dull without a sealer though.
 So, I grabbed some Minwax semi-gloss polyurethane to finish up the piece.

 After the second coat, I let the table dry completely.
 Then, I took a 400 grit sanding blog and quickly sanded the top surface and legs.
 This smooths out any bumps or dust that may have dried in the finish.
 After sanding, take a damp rag to clean off the sawdust.
 Lastly, use a clean rag and wipe a very thin 3rd coat on all of the parts you sanded.
 This will give the table a final shine.
 Let the table dry and air out for awhile.

-Please let me know if you have any questions during the build.
+Please let me know if you have any questions during the building process of this DIY Rusting and Bold Wood Farm Table.
 Make sure to check out Ana's plans for the table.
 If you like this, please comment below, like, and share via Pinterest with your friends!
 Cheers – Pete